 Perth: Paterson Brokensha, .
-Octavo, original pale blue cloth, illustrated endpapers, 200 pp., photo plates.
-Some rubbing at spine ends, some foxing on rear endpaper, cloth a slight flecked, otherwise a very good copy.
+Octavo, original pale blue cloth, 200 pp., photo plates.
+Lower end of the spine a lit rubbed, some light spotting of the cloth, a few neat and unobtrusive marginal notations in ink; overall a rather nice copy of a book rarely encountered in pleasing condition.
+The dust-jacket is a little chipped and creased.
 First edition of the standard history of 460 Heavy Bomber Squadron, Royal Australian Air Force.
 This original printing has become scarce, although the book has been re-issued twice since its publication in the mid-sixties.
 The author, Peter Firkins, joined the R.A.A.F. at seventeen years of age and completed a tour of operations with 460 Squadron.
 As such, his history blends strategic and tactical information with a more personal and intimate life of Australian airmen on active service in Europe.